microsoft/fast/specs/slider/slider.md

 - `max` - maximum allowed value for the slider
 - `step` - limits the values of the `slider` to increments of the `step` value added to the minimum value of the `slider`'s total range.
 The default value is 1.
 The minimum and maximum values of a `slider`'s range are always valid results regardless of the `step` prop.
 The `step` prop is used as the value for incrementing the thumb by pressing the arrow keys.
-- `mode`
-The slider component can be set to different modes using the `mode` prop.
-The default is `single-value`.
-The modes are as follows:
- > - `single-value` -  A single thumb, no selected range is displayed.
- > - `adjust-upper-value` -  A single thumb associated with the upper value of slider's selected range.
-The *slider*'s front bar element displays and is anchored to the low end of the slider's current range as the user adjusts the maximum value.
- > - `adjust-lower-value` -  A single thumb associated with the lower value of slider's selected range.
-The *slider*'s front bar element displays and is anchored to the high end of the slider's current range as the user adjusts the minimum value.
- > - `adjust-both` - in which case the selected range starts at 40% to 60% of the total range

  - `value` - Allows authors to specify the initial selected range of the `slider`.
-It defaults to a (step constrained) value at the midpoint on the `slider`'s total range for all modes except `adjust-both`.
+It defaults to a (step constrained) value at the midpoint on the `slider`'s total range.

 *Events*
 - `change` - raise the change event for external parties to be informed of the value change.